prettier/eslint-config-prettier/README.md

 console.log();
 ```

-`test-lint/foobar.js` must fail when used with eslint-plugin-foobar and eslint-plugin-prettier at the same time – until `"prettier/foobar"` is added to the "extends" property of an ESLint config.
+`test-lint/foobar.js` must fail when used with eslint-plugin-foobar and eslint-plugin-prettier at the same time – until eslint-config-prettier is added to the ESLint config.
 The file should be formatted according to Prettier, and that formatting should disagree with the plugin.

 Finally, you need to mention the plugin in several places: